 Keep It Clean

 As you wear your ring throughout your everyday life, dirt, oil, and other residues can cling to the diamond and lodge itself into the setting, blocking the interactions of light in the stone and dulling its shine.
-If you do not commit to regularly cleaning your ring, there is no point in investing in a beautifully cut diamond or diamond alternative since you will not be doing it justice.
+If you do not commit to regularly cleaning your ring, there is no point in investing in a beautifully cut diamond or simulated lab diamond since you will not be doing it justice.
 Keeping your ring clean does not require professional cleaning, and there’s a simple process you can follow that can be done in just a few minutes.
 Here’s how to clean your engagement ring at home:

 Start by filling a small bowl with lukewarm water and adding one drop of dish detergent.
 Stir the water and dish soap together using a spoon or your finger.
 Do not use a chlorine-based cleaner, bleach or other abrasive chemicals as they could damage the precious metal or finish of your ring’s setting.